MALIEVRA/MALIEVRA/README.md

 - Hi, I’m @MALIEVRA
-- Just A Student learning some code and design
+- still trying to undestand git and github
-- Nothing Special thx
+- yeah, nothings here yet

 <!---
 MALIEVRA/MALIEVRA is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.